alex-tudosan/kyverno-postgresql-testing/SIMPLE_GUIDE.md

 ## Summary

 This simple guide walked you through:
-1. **Setting up your tools** - Getting ready to work with cloud computers and databases
+1. **Setting up your tools** - Getting ready to work with cloud nodes and databases
 2. **Creating a test environment** - Building a small test system with professional database
 3. **Running tests** - Making sure everything works correctly, especially database operations
 4. **Looking at results** - Understanding how well the system performs